openstack/openstack-manuals/doc/common/glossary.rst

       Used along with an EC2 access key when communicating with the Compute EC2 API; used to digitally sign each request.

+   edge computing

+      Running fewer processes in the cloud and moving those processes to local places.

    Elastic Block Storage (EBS)

       The Amazon commercial block storage product.